kiosc-france/teleport/rfd/0156-notifications.md

 The notification system will replace the existing cluster alerts system.
 When this feature is released, creating new cluster alerts will no longer be supported.
 To ease the UX transition, any existing cluster alerts created prior to this change will continue to be supported and behave the same way for two major releases; after which all cluster alert functionality will be removed.
+During this time, attempts to run any cluster alert-related commands will be met with a message informing them that the feature is deprecated and that they should use notifications, alongside a basic usage example.

 ##### Leaf Clusters